 Grant works with clients to identify pragmatic and cost-effective solutions to their challenging legal problems, crafting case strategies aligned with their business objectives and needs.
-Grant sees the big picture and focuses on the key issues at stake, enabling him to position clients for successful outcomes whether during motion practice, a settlement, or at trial.
+He sees the big picture and focuses on the key issues at stake, enabling him to position clients for successful outcomes whether during motion practice, a settlement, or at trial.
 A client noted that Grant “understands from the beginning your strengths and weaknesses and is not afraid to tell you.”

 His legal acumen has been recognized by clients and leading publications in the field.
-He was named an American Lawyer Litigator of the Week, an IP MVP by Law360, and a Trailblazer in Intellectual Property Law by the National Law Journal.
-Grant has also been recognized in Chambers USA (New York–General Commercial Litigation), Legal 500 US (Litigation–Product Liability, pharmaceuticals and medical devices), and Best Lawyers in America (New York–Product Liability Litigation).
+He was named Litigator of the Week by The American Lawyer, IP MVP by Law360, and a Trailblazer in Intellectual Property Law by the National Law Journal.
+Grant has also been recognized in Chambers USA (New York – General Commercial Litigation), The Legal 500 US (Litigation – Product Liability, Pharmaceuticals, and Medical Devices), and Best Lawyers in America (New York – Product Liability Litigation).

-Grant counsels public companies on litigation risk, government investigations, and disclosure issues.
-In addition, Grant serves as a member of the firm’s Executive and Compensation Committees, and is a former chair of Morrison & Foerster’s Litigation Department.
+Grant served in several firm management roles, including as a member of the firm’s Executive and Compensation Committees, and is a former chair of the Litigation Department.